Follow these steps to configure Meisterplan so you can accurately accomplish capacity planning and tactical resource management.

 Defining Hours per Day

 The Meisterplan default for hours per day is 8 hours.
 If you want to change this, update the Person Day in Hours setting for your Meisterplan system.
 This ensures an accurate calculation of hours to person days and vice versa.

-Learn more about this setting in the Manage General Settings article.
+Learn more about this setting in the Manage Advanced article.

 Step 4: Accounting for Public Holidays